 - P0014 – Exhaust Camshaft Position Timing Over-Advanced (Bank 1)

 - P0015 – Exhaust Camshaft Position Timing Over-Retarded (Bank 1)

-Since P0010 is a generic code, this guide applies to all makes including Chevy, Ford, GMC, Hyundai, BMW, Honda, Toyota.
-The main difference is that the camshaft actuator may be installed on a slightly different location.
-The camshaft actuator will still be installed on the engine head near the top.
+Since P0010 is a generic code, this guide applies to Chevy, Ford, GMC, Hyundai, BMW, Honda, and Toyota.
+The main difference is that the camshaft actuator may be installed in a slightly different location.
+The camshaft actuator is installed on the engine head near the top.

-A P0010 code can sometimes be tricky to diagnose because it is not always the camshaft actuator problem but it can also be VVT (variable valve timing) problem, worn variable camshaft timing (VCT) components and even problems with the engine control unit (ECU).
+A P0010 code can sometimes be tricky to diagnose because it is not always the camshaft actuator problem.
+Still, it can also be VVT (variable valve timing) problems, worn variable camshaft timing (VCT) components, and even problems with the engine control unit (ECU).